learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Node.js 18+ natively supports async iteration over `fetch` response bodies: `for await (const chunk of response.body)`.
 AWS S3 SDK v3 returns async iterables for `ListObjectsV2Command` pagination.
-OpenAI's streaming chat completions API returns a `ReadableStream` consumed with `for await...of` — each chunk contains a token as it is generated, enabling real-time streaming UIs (like ChatGPT's typing effect).
+OpenAI\'s streaming chat completions API returns a `ReadableStream` consumed with `for await...of` — each chunk contains a token as it is generated, enabling real-time streaming UIs (like ChatGPT\'s typing effect).
 Without async generators, this would require complex recursive `.then()` chains or event emitter plumbing.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>